DavidPyke/HappyHour/input/pagecontent/implementation.md

 ### Implementation

-Everyone wants to open their own pub, here's how you drink it.
+Everyone wants to open their own pub, here's how you drink... er... do it.